-A large number of teens are using marijuana in its most potent form
+A large number of teens are using marijuana in its most potent form.
+Researchers at Arizona State University (ASU) are reporting that nearly 25 percent of teenagers in Arizona have tried cannabis concentrate, a highly potent form of marijuana.

 The study was focused on nearly 50,000 8th, 10th, and 12th graders who participated in the 2018 Arizona Youth Survey.
 Overall, 33 percent of the teens had tried marijuana in some form, while 24 percent had tried marijuana concentrate.